v-lax/Express_note_taking_app/README.md

 # Express_note_taking_app
 An express app that can be used to write, create, save, and delete notes.
+It uses express to handle all the requests from the client as well as handling responses back to the client.
+The app is stored on heroku so that our server code can run.
+Node was used to create the server.

 # Table of contents